jfedorov/gromacs/docs/doxygen/lib/modularsimulator.md

 register an energy calculation during that step, being ready to write to trajectory when requested.

+### Building modules

+Elements, signallers, and other parts of the modular simulator are built using two types of input:
+* *Data provided by ISimulator:* This is information which is set up before the modular simulator (which implements the ISimulator interface) is created.
+The modular simulator either owns this data or holds a pointer to data structure owned by runner, which also owns the simulator itself.
+* *Pointers or callbacks to other modules:* This represents dependencies between the different modules of the simulator.
+  Examples include pointers to objects holding data modules need to access (such as the StatePropagatorData which owns positions, velocities, forces and the box), or the different callbacks that allow modules to communicate to their clients that a specific event happened (such as the Signallers which inform their clients of special steps).

+While the first type of data can be expected to be unequivocally available at setup time, the dependencies between modules can only be fully resolved once all modules are built.
+Requiring all dependencies to be fulfilled in the constructor of the modules forces a specific build order, which makes the code harder to maintain and which can potentially be limiting in writing new modules.
+Allowing for new dependencies to be added after build time is error-prone (how do elements handle new dependencies added mid-run?) and clutters the interface of the modules.

+The construction of elements is therefore handled by builders.
+In general, these builders should follow three rules:
+* *Only take data provided by ISimulator as input:* This allows the builder to be constructed in any order.
+* *Allow to connect modules-to-be-built:* By interfacing with other builders, the builders allow for connections between modules to be defined before the module objects are available.
+* *Build fully-connected modules:* Having all dependencies satisfied when the module is built allows to do sanity checks at build time, and keeping interfaces slim.

+This approach also allows to separate the building of modules in three distinct phases, *(i)* building the module builders, *(ii)* define connections between the modules, *(iii)* construct the elements and order them in the call list.

 ### Sequence diagrams

 #### Pre-loop